astropy/astropy/docs/slicing_datacubes.rst

 Here, ``image_data`` is an :class:`~numpy.ndarray` object.
 In Numpy, the order of the axes is reversed so the first dimension in the FITS file appears last, the last dimension appears first and so on.
-Therefore the index passed to :meth:`~wcsaxes.wcsaxes.WCSAxes.imshow` should be the same as passed to ``slices`` but in reversed order.
+Therefore the index passed to :meth:`~matplotlib.axes.Axes.imshow` should be the same as passed to ``slices`` but in reversed order.
 We also need to :meth:`~numpy.ndarray.transpose` ``image_data`` as we have reversed the dimensions plotted on the x and y axes in the slice.